 Churn rate definition

 Churn rate is a broad term referring to the action of people leaving a specific group in a given amount of time.
-So it can be applied to employees leaving a company or to customers that end their subscriptions to a service for example.
+So it can be applied to employees leaving a company or to customers that end their subscriptions to service for example.

 SaaS churn rate formula & calculation